stanford-policylab/opp/py/data_readme_template.md

 - Rows in raw data represent violations, not stops, so we remove duplicates by grouping by the other fields.
 - `subject_race` was mapped from `raw_Ethnicity`.
-- Note that data from 2016 came with about 80 fewer columns than the data before and   after, so many values for that year will be NA.
+- Note that data from 2016 came with about 80 fewer columns than the data pre-2016 and after 2016, so many values for that year will be NA, including search data (see below for details).
+- The data came in three files, the first covered 2010-March 2016; this has full data.
+The second covered Jan-Dec 2016; this was missing many columns, including whether a search was conducted.
+The third data file covered Jan-Dec 2017 and had full data.
+In order to preserve as much search data as possible we use the second file with missing data only to fill in the nine months of April-Dec 2016.
+This, in particular, affects the marijuana analysis search rate time series.
 - Additional columns in the raw data that may be of interest: `MMJCard`, `DUIDType`, `NonUS`, `NonUSDL`, `NonUSDLLocation`, `DLCheck`, `TrafficAccident`, `AccidentSeverity` (0-4), `DUIArrest`, `HVPTCitation`,